 SINGA has been accepted by Apache Incubator, 17 March, 2015.

 Install SINGA via conda, apt-get, or from source.

 How to contribute¶

+SINGA was initiated by the DB System Group at National University of Singapore in 2014, in collaboration with the database group of Zhejiang University.
 Please cite the following two papers if you use SINGA in your research:

 Wang, G. Chen, T. T. A. Dinh, B. C. Ooi, K.-L.Tan, J. Gao, and S. Wang.
 SINGA: putting deep learning in the hands of multimedia users.
 ACM Multimedia 2015 (BibTex, Slides).